opnsense/docs/source/development/frontend/models_design.rst

    ROOT\_tag/myManufacturer/myModule
 #.
 If desired, there is some space reserved to explain the usage of the
    model, the <description> tag
 #.
+A version tag is added, which is used to support migrations.
+These are described in more details in the :doc:`migration <models_migrations>` topic
+#.
 Last item on the top of our list is the <items> tag, this is where
    the magic begins.